antoniogriffith/Shopping-Cart/README.md

 ## Step 3: User is able to enter as many identifiers as required.
 Once completed, enter "DONE",

- Note: The program will then calulcate the subtotal, tax, and total cost and output them to the clear.
+ Note: The program will then calulcate the subtotal, tax, and total cost and output them to the screen.

 ## Step 4: Program will then exit automatically.